Trump tax overhaul adopted by US House, debate shifts to Senate

 "Hey, you got a chance to be mediocre or to be great.
 Today's your chance to get it right," Trump told the Republicans, according to Bacon.

-The bill passed despite concerns by some Republicans in high-tax states like New Jersey that their constituents could end up paying more to Uncle Sam.
+Several lawmakers burst into applause on the House floor when the bill passed, despite concerns by some Republicans in high-tax states like New Jersey that their constituents could end up paying more to Uncle Sam.

 With the first major hurdle cleared, said conservative congressman Dave Brat, Trump's role will be as messenger in chief.
 "We just want him to sell it to America," Brat said.